julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--getCandidatesListAsString.md

 public Election->getCandidatesListAsString ( ): array
 ```

-Return a list of registered candidates for this election.
+Return a list of registered candidates for this election as strings.

-### Return value:
+### Return value

-*(`array`)* List of candidates in an array populated with strings instead of CandidateObjects.
+*(`array`)* List of candidates in an array populated with strings instead of Candidate objects.

 ---------------------------------------